 This chapter describes Oracle Fusion Middleware components.
 It includes the following sections:

-The following Figure 3-2 provides a high-level view of the elements of a typical Oracle Fusion Middleware environment.
+The following Figure 3-2 provides an overview of the Oracle Fusion Middleware architecture. a high-level view of the elements of a typical Oracle Fusion Middleware environment.

 For more information see the following guides:

 Oracle WebLogic Server is a scalable, enterprise-ready Java Platform, Enterprise Edition (Java EE) application server.
 The Oracle WebLogic Server infrastructure supports the deployment of many types of distributed applications and is an ideal foundation for building applications based on SOA (Figure 3-2).

 Java EE is a widely used platform for server programming in the Java programming language.
 The Java EE Platform differs from the standard edition of Java in that it adds libraries which provide functionality to deploy fault-tolerant, distributed, multi-tier Java software, based largely on modular components running on an application server.